Student Profile: Reza Radmanesh

 “People are always going to have trouble trusting new ideas,” says Reza.
 “Think about the airplane.
 It wasn’t too long ago that the airplane was first introduced.
 And guess what, it took the general public about ten years to really trust this new concept.
 To actually board an airplane and feel good about it.
 Not everybody will accept drones, not everybody will accept self-driving cars, but they’re going to happen anyways.”

 I am reminded of all the things that at first weirded me out, if only because of their newness, which are now considered normal and mainstream, if not essential.
-Tinder, smart watches, kombucha, Instagram, Uber—I can remember telling my mom, Wait, they really expect me to get in a car with a man who is an actual stranger?—little inventions that initially seem unnecessary, even a bit creepy, are eventually considered powerhouses.
+Tinder, smart watches, kombucha, Instagram, Uber—I can remember telling my mom, Wait, they really expect me to get in a car with a man who is an actual stranger?—little inventions that initially seem unnecessary, even a bit creepy, are now considered powerhouses.

 Although I do not feel Tinder and corporate drones rather comparable, the concept remains the same.
 What we are not used to makes us uncomfortable, and the passing of time corrects this feeling of discomfort until it morphs into trust.